Reading Time: 5 minutes

 - Finish by bringing your poles and upper body around to face in the new direction.

 Make sure your legs are flexed, and do not place too much weight on your poles.

-A side slip is a controlled descent on a steep hard packed or icy slope.
+A side slip is a controlled descent on icy or steep slope with a firm surface.

 - Keep skis in a parallel position across the fall line